LuckyMaley/UniqueDrivingSchoolManagementSystem/README.md

 # Project Structure

-- This project is seperated into 3 sub-systems:
+- This project is separated into 3 sub-systems:
-  - Unique Driving School Management System (Current project)
+  - Unique Driving School Management System ([Current project](/))
   - Unique Driving School Reporting System ([click here to visit](/../../../UniqueDrivingSchoolReportingSystem ))
   - Unique Driving School Website ([click here to visit](/../../../UniqueDrivingSchoolWebsite))
+- A User Story System was built for the aforementioned subsystems to keep track of the progress of the user stories and test cases during development  ([click here to visit](/../../../UserStoryApp)).

 # Config

 - Clone the project
-- To open the project solution just double click on [Hackathon2019.sln](/Hackathon2019.sln)
+- To open the project solution just double click on [UniqueDrivingSchoolManagementSystem.sln](/UniqueDrivingSchoolManagementSystem.sln)

 - (re)build application
 > (re)building the application will install the required ASP.NET packages from NuGet